mrsuiii/QA-RAG/README.md

 ---
 ## Features
-- **PDF / Markdown Ingestion**: Easily upload PDF or Markdown files, split it and create vector embeddings in the backend.
+- **PDF / Markdown Ingestion and preprocessing**: Easily upload PDF or Markdown files, split it and create vector embeddings in the backend.
 - **Retrieval-Augmented Generation**: Combines language model capabilities with context retrieved from the ingested documents.
 - **Basic RAG evaluation**: Perform basic evaluation to RAG system.
 - **Metrics & Monitoring**: